zayamatias/sscraper/README.md

 The --sort (directory) will sort all your roms to a destination directory, usefull if you want o have a precise list of roms sorted by their system (a directory per system) and create a es_config.xml with all the updated directories and system names.

+## List missing games from collection

+The --listmissing (path to file) will create a file with the name you selected containing all the missing games (present in screenscraper) from your collection.
+In order for this functionality to work properly, you would have to have imported the whole list of games from screenscraper using the 'clone DB mode'